AnimeshSinha1309/qroute-dqn/README.md

 Please note: the "single state" agent was briefly trialled in the thesis but was not used in the paper.
 The "paired state" agent remains the recommended choice, and is the one evaluated in the paper.

-## Python package versions

-This code requires specific versions of a few libraries in order to run.
-I believe there have been some minor changes to those libraries in recent times, and I have not yet had the chance to update the code in response.
-I recommend installing the below versions of the required libraries, or you could even try fixing the code yourself to be compatible with the latest versions.

-- `Keras                    2.3.1`
-- `pytket                   0.5.4`
-- `pytket-qiskit            0.4.1`
-- `qiskit                   0.18.0`
-- `tensorflow               2.1.0`

-Those should be the only specific requirements.
-Then of course there's a few classics, such as `numpy`.

 ## Disclaimer